Restaurant SEO: 7 Tips To Boost Your Organic Performance

 You’ll also want to dig into the Attributes section and select all the applicable options for your restaurant, like cuisine types, amenities (WiFi, outdoor seating, etc.), and more.
 This provides useful context about your offerings for Google’s algorithm.

-With a fully fleshed out and optimized Google Business Profile, your restaurant will be primed to show up prominently on Google when nearby diners are conducting local searches for places to eat.
+With a fully fleshed-out and optimized Google Business Profile, your restaurant will be primed to show up prominently on Google when nearby diners are conducting local searches for places to eat.

 4. Optimize With Relevant Keywords

-Now that we’ve covered optimizing your website and third-party listings let’s talk about how to seamlessly integrate relevant keywords throughout to boost your visibility in search.
+Now that we’ve covered optimizing your website and third-party listings, let’s talk about how to seamlessly integrate relevant keywords throughout to boost your visibility in search.

 You’ll want to undertake some keyword research to identify the terms and phrases that your potential customers use when searching for restaurants like yours.
 Think about the cuisine types, neighborhoods, streets, delivery areas, and other descriptors that align with your business.

-For example, an Italian restaurant in Downtown Seattle might want to target keywords like:
+For example, an Italian restaurant in downtown Seattle might want to target keywords like:

 • “italian restaurant downtown seattle”